 This option specifies the time in seconds that a reference to a Co-browse session is stored after page load.
 The default value is 600 seconds (10 minutes).
 If this period expires, the Co-browse session will end by time out.

 If you modify this option, it must match the same option on the server, maxInterval Option.

-You can apply this option to both Chat and Co-browse, as in this example:
+You can set this option, as shown in this example: